 END AS Output

-The various keywords in SQL provide flexibility in designing a database, tables, etc. They provide the designer with many features which becomes very useful while making any changes after the design is completed.
+The various keywords in SQL provide flexibility in designing a database, tables, etc. They provide the designer with many features that become very useful while making changes after the design is completed.

 This has been a guide to SQL Keywords.
-Here we have discuss the introduction and different Keywords in SQL .
+Here we have discussed the introduction and different Keywords in SQL.
 You may also have a look at the following articles to learn more –